philipturner/metal-float64/README.md

 Other features:
 - SIMD-scoped reductions of `double` that massively reduce the number of function calls.
 For example, a version of `simdgroup_matrix` usable in a BLAS library.
 - 64-bit atomics based on the [Nanite workaround](https://github.com/philipturner/ue5-nanite-macos/tree/main/AtomicsWorkaround).
 This isn't standards-compliant 64-bit atomics.
-It operates on a 128-bit chunk of memory, but provides 64-bit atomic functionality.
+It operates on a 128-bit chunk of memory, but provides 64-bit atomic functionality.\*

+> \*This should be split into another library.

 ## Attribution